 Yes and no. Grafting requires patience, knowledge of botany, environmental maintenance, and an abundance of care.

-Therefore, before you go off chopping and joining different plants together, it is essential to have enough knowledge.
+Therefore, before you go off chopping and joining different plants together, it’s essential to have enough knowledge.
 One must also be careful, as it’s possible to introduce pathogens from one species to another.

-So, next time you see two trees joined together or go to a garden with arbosculpture, remember that it is a product of the ‘Art of Grafting’!
+So, next time you see two trees joined together or go to a garden with arbosculpture features, remember that these wonders are a product of the ‘Art of Grafting’!